Andrey1787/jquery-navigation-1.0.2/README.md

 ### Event onOpen

-> When the event is open content, you can change the page title.For example:
+> When the event is open content, you can change the page title.Method should not return anything.For example:

 ```js
     $('ul.navigation').navigate({